 Google Conversion Modeling Explained

-Google Conversion Modeling: How AI Is Fixing Your “Missing” Sales Data
+Google Conversion Modeling: How AI Recovers Your Lost Conversion Data

-If you’re running Google Ads, affiliate campaigns, or content-driven funnels on Panstag-style sites, you’ve likely noticed this problem firsthand.
-Clicks look healthy, revenue hasn’t collapsed—but your tracked conversions suddenly seem lower than expected.
+If you're running Google Ads, affiliate campaigns, or a content blog, you've probably noticed this already.
+Clicks look healthy.
+Revenue hasn't collapsed.
+But your tracked conversions are lower than they should be.

-• How Google’s AI fills in missing data
+• How Google's AI fills in the gaps

 The Death of Perfect Tracking (And Why It’s Permanent)